Brilliant Acquisition Corporation Announces Extension of Completion Window to February 23, 2023

 About Brilliant Acquisition Corp.

-Brilliant (Nasdaq: BRLI) is a blank check company organized for the purpose of effecting a merger, share exchange, asset acquisition, or other similar business combination with one or more businesses or entities.
+Brilliant BRLI is a blank check company organized for the purpose of effecting a merger, share exchange, asset acquisition, or other similar business combination with one or more businesses or entities.

 Additional Information and Where to Find It